BitR13x/LockPASS/README.md

 # Upcoming features

-* encrypted passwords with your own passwords
+* encrypted passwords with your master password

 * better css